lchdl/NLL_anomaly_detection/README.md

 ## Prepare your data

 ### Download data
-In this example we used two datasets, [HCP](https://www.humanconnectome.org/study/hcp-young-adult/data-releases) and [ATLAS](http://fcon_1000.projects.nitrc.org/indi/retro/atlas.html).
+In this example we used two datasets, [HCP](https://www.humanconnectome.org/study/hcp-young-adult/data-releases) (Human Connectome Project) and [ATLAS](http://fcon_1000.projects.nitrc.org/indi/retro/atlas.html) (Anatomical Tracings of Lesions After Stroke).
 They are all publicly avaliable.
 HCP dataset provides healthy MRI T1-weighted scans and ATLAS dataset provides T1-weighted scans of chronic stroke patients.

 ### Pre-processing
 Here I provided the details about pre-processing steps for HCP and ATLAS dataset.